Las Provincias

-Las Provincias is a Spanish language regional newspaper published in Valencia, Spain.
-Founded in 1886 it is one of the oldest publications in the country.
+Las Provincias is a regional newspaper published in Valencia, Spain.
+Founded in 1866, it is one of the oldest publications in the country.

 History and profile

-Las Provincias was first published in Valencia in January 1886.
+Las Provincias was first published in Valencia in January 1866.
 The paper is part of the Vocento Group and is published by Federico Domenech SA.
 The daily has six local editions published in La Ribera, Camp de Morvedre, La Costera, La Safor, La Marina and Castellon.
 Its sister newspapers include ABC, El Correo Español, El Diario Vasco and La Verdad, all of which are part of the Vocento Group.